 Boston fern is often propagated by dividing a mature plant or by planting small plantlets that grow amidst the larger fronds.
 You can also propagate the plant by planting the root nodules.
 Plant a small section of rhizome with attached root nodules in a pot filled with moist potting soil or equal parts sand and peat.
 A rhizome with at least three nodules is more likely to root.

 Place the pot in a plastic bag and fill the bag with air.
-Place the pot in indirect light and temperatures between 59 and 68 degrees F. or 15 to 20 degrees C.
+Place the pot in indirect light and temperatures between 59 and 68 degrees F. (15-20 C.).

-With any luck, you will notice small, white nodules in one to three months.
+With any luck, you’ll notice small, white nodules in one to three months.
 When the nodules develop roots, remove the plastic bag and plant each rooted nodule in its own pot.
 Moisten the potting soil, then place each pot in a plastic bag to create a greenhouse-like environment.

 Allow the new fern to mature, then remove the bag and plant it in a larger container, or out in the garden.